Tim Radford: Career

-Radford worked for The Guardian newspaper for 32 years.
-Over the course of his career, he was letters editor, arts editor, literary editor, and science editor — holding the latter post from 1980 until 2005.
+Radford worked for The Guardian for 32 years.
+Over the course of his career, he was letters editor, arts editor, literary editor, and science editor — holding the last post from 1980 until 2005.
+Radford became increasingly interested in climate change and wrote his first book The Crisis of Life on Earth in 1990.
 He also served on the UK committee for the International Decade for Natural Disaster Reduction.
-He is married with two adult children.